|

 “wasted,” say, in a full album of such music.

-tragedy, and a disservice to The Beatles and George Martin.
+tragic disservice to The Beatles and George Martin, who, after all, produced

-spirit of what was happening under former Apple CEO Neil Aspinall.
+spirit of what was happening from the mid-90's under former Apple CEO Neil Aspinall.

-stated above: a MAL-9000-remixed “Get Back” sessions album of alternate
+stated above: a “Get Back” sessions album (and DVD) of alternate

 versions, jams, outtakes, oldies, studio and rooftop performances (including